replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 ## Team Tokens

 Team tokens are deprecated, but continue to function similar to Service Accounts.
-Team tokens are not connected to a user account's lifecycle.
-Team tokens do not have an RBAC policy applied other than "Admin" or "Read Only".
+Team tokens are not connected to a user account lifecycle.
+Team tokens do not have an RBAC policy applied other than Admin or Read Only.
 All use cases for a team token can be replaced with a Service Account.

-It's recommended to replace Team Tokens with Service Accounts for automation and integrations.
+We recommended replacing Team Tokens with Service Accounts for automation and integrations.